nextest-rs/nextest/site/src/book/filtering-expression.md

 - `=string`: match a package or test name that's equal to `string`
 - `/regex/`: match a package or test name if any part of it matches the regular expression `regex`.
 To match the entire string against a regular expression, use `/^regex$/`.
 The implementation uses the regex crate.

-To match a string beginning with `=` or `/`, or if you're constructing an expression string in a programmatic context, use the `contains:` prefix.
+To match a string beginning with `=` or `/`, or if you're constructing a filter expression in a programmatic context, use the `contains:` prefix.

 #### Escape sequences